danlucraft/redcar/README.md

 ## INSTALLATION

-You must have Java installed.
+You must have Java installed [1].
 You will also need to run these commands for each user on your computer that needs access to Redcar.

     $ sudo gem install redcar
     $ redcar install

-NB the install will take a minute or so to complete as it has to download about 15MB of jar files.
+The install will take a minute or so to complete as it has to download about 15MB of jar files.

+[1] Sun Java or OpenJDK work.
+Gcj is known not to work.

 ## USAGE